Guide to Metal Credit Cards: What You Need to Know

 Per Experian, one of the three major credit bureaus, it’s wise to wait at least six months in between credit card applications.
 If you apply for a number of credit cards within a few months, you could see more than the usual ding to your score that new credit inquiries typically cause.
 While the effects may be brief, Experian states that you could see a “potentially significant drop” in your score.

 While six months is the minimum waiting period suggested, how often it’s appropriate to apply for new credit cards also depends on your financial specifics.
-For instance, if your application was denied due to your credit score and you still haven’t improved it, then it may not make sense to apply again, even if six months have passed.
+For instance, if your application was denied due to your credit score and you still haven’t built it, then it may not make sense to apply again, even if six months have passed.
 Similarly, you might not choose to apply for a new card if you know you have another big lending application coming up, such as for a mortgage.

 On the other hand, if you have a strong credit profile, your score may not take as much of a hit if you decide to apply for another card sooner to try to cash in on generous rewards or a hefty welcome bonus offer.
 Those who don’t yet have a credit history and are beginning to build a credit profile may also find it’s worthwhile to wait less time between applications.

-Recommended: What is the Average Credit Card Limit
+Recommended: What Is the Average Credit Card Limit?

 Can Applying for Credit Cards Help Your Score?